gilluminate/statusboard-gitlog/README.md

 # Status Board Git Log

-Converts a git log into html for consumption by Status Board by Panic.
+By the power of node.js, this script converts a git log into html for consumption by Status Board by Panic.

 ## Usage